YaSi9R/22131011236/README.md

 # URL Shortener Web App – Frontend Test Submission

-This repository contains the frontend implementation for the AffordMed Frontend Assessment.
+This repository contains the frontend implementation for the Company Frontend Assessment.
 The application is a URL Shortener built using **React** and **Material UI**, with logging middleware integrated as per the assignment requirements.
 ##  Screenshots

 ### URL Shortener Page